Discover Brick City

 The National Building Museum, a National Historic Landmark, is dedicated to the history and impact of architecture, engineering, landscape architecture, and design.
 The museum itself is a large-scale example of Renaissance Revival architecture and boasts a soaring Great Hall, colossal 75-foot-tall Corinthian columns, and a 1,200-foot-long terra-cotta frieze.
 There are many exhibits for guests to enjoy, as well as a dynamic schedule of activities and special events, too.

-While there, check out their permanent exhibit: Play Work Build — a play-driven experience that kids will love!
-In each gallery of this popular exhibit, imagination, and hands-on play are encouraged!
+While there, be sure to check out their permanent exhibit, Play Work Build — a play-driven experience that kids will love!
+In each gallery of this popular exhibit, imagination and hands-on play are encouraged!

 Growing children’s interest in architecture, engineering, and design, kids will enjoy a giant table brimming with hand-sized building blocks, a dedicated area packed with supersized foam building blocks, and even a virtual block-play experience!